Gitstar-OC/Python-Notes/README.md

-# Complete Python Notes from Scratch!
+# Complete Python Notes from Scratch

 > You can click on (&#x25B2;) this arrow to head back to the overview section, it is added at the end of each part.